-With Philips 3200, you can drink espresso, Americano, cappuccino, macchiato latte, or hot water with just one touch.
+With Philips 3200, you can drink espresso, Americano, cappuccino, macchiato latte, or get a cup of hot water with just one touch.

-After you've decided what drink you prefer, You can alter the strength and temperature and the coarseness of the grind in addition to the quantity of coffee you'd like to put in your cup.
+After you've decided what pick-me-up you prefer, You can alter the strength, temperature, and the coarseness of the grind in addition to the quantity of coffee you'd like to put in your cup.

-If the beverage you prefer has frother milk, fill the frother up with the amount you want, and it will create a foamy, creamy, delicious espresso.
+If you prefer a beverage with frothier milk, fill the frother up with the amount of milk you want, and it will create a foamy, creamy, delicious espresso.

-If you've got milk left in the frother and do not want to throw it away, move it to the fridge to be used again.
+If you've got milk left in the frother and don't want to throw it away, move it to the fridge to be used again.
 The frother removable from the espresso machine is convenient and extremely effortless to scrub.